spyderkam/CR3BP/README.md

 ## RK4 Method

-To use the results found above in order to find the two-dimensional motion of the comet $m_3$, I will utilize the Runge--Kutta method (RK4).
+To use the results found above in order to find the two-dimensional motion of the comet $m_3$, I will utilize the Runge&ndash;Kutta method (RK4).
 The equations of motion for the RK4 are,
 \begin{align}
     &v_x = \dot{x} \\\\\
     &v_y = \dot{y} \\\\\